-Compared to the previous release of the SC2 SUF (version 9.0.0), the current weighting data set does not include weights for joint participation of targets and parents, because the parents have not been surveyed in this wave.
+Compared to the SUF release of the SC2 Version 10.0.0, the current weighting data set again does include weights for joint participation of targets and parents.

 3 Panel progress

 The following Table 2 details the panel progress of Starting Cohort 2 by differentiating participants, temporary dropouts, and final dropouts for each group separately and in total.
 Final dropouts are separated into final dropouts due to refusal during the survey period and final dropouts between two consecutive waves.